 The Vermont State Police is committed to transparency and to keeping the public informed of law enforcement activities by VSP while also protecting individual privacy, ongoing criminal investigations, and the rights of the accused.
 To fulfill this important function, VSP utilizes a variety of methods to share information with the public, including news releases, social media, responses to public information requests, incident reporting, and web-based content.
 This outreach and distribution of information is an important component of the VSP mission and our service to the people of Vermont.

 The Vermont State Police is a major source of news in Vermont.
 We operate 24/7, 52 weeks a year, just like the news media.
 We share the common goal of serving Vermonters, in part, through collecting and sharing important information.
 As such, the Vermont State Police responds to media inquiries and public requests as quickly, completely and accurately as possible.

-The Vermont State Police disseminate press releases for significant criminal or public safety incidents and arrests, but it not intended to document every public contact or response to a call-for-service.
-For media questions, please contact the investigating trooper directly or, after hours and on weekends, contact the Watch Commander through your local dispatch center.
+The Vermont State Police disseminates news releases for significant criminal or public safety incidents and arrests, but releases are not intended to document every public contact or response to a call for service.
+For media questions, please contact the investigating trooper directly, the public information officer, or, after hours and on weekends, the Watch Commander through your local dispatch center.

-Send an email to the Public Information Officer to request to be added to the Vermont State Police press release distribtution list.
-Please keep in mind that the Vermont State Police issue upwards of 100 press releases a week.
-As an alternative, you may follow us on Twitter or view our press releases online.
+Please contact us to request to be added to the Vermont State Police news release distribution list.
+Please keep in mind that the Vermont State Police issue upward of 100 news releases a week.
+As an alternative, you may follow us on Twitter or view our news releases online.

 Arrest Processing Photos